4 Things Not to Do in the Days and Weeks after a Crash

 You are under no obligation to help the other insurance company build its case against you.

 Insurance adjusters are taught to try to get a statement as quickly as possible, and are under no enforceable obligation to take a fair statement.
-An injured person has no obligation to give a statement to the adverse insurance company before legal proceedings are started, and it is almost always against the best interests of the injured person to give a statement.
+An injured person has no obligation to give a statement to the adverse insurance company before legal proceedings are started, and it is almost always against the best interests of the injured person to give such a statement.

 Insurance claims people know how to take statements that appear to minimize the person’s injuries.
 Statements are often requested before the person has full medical evaluations and knows the nature and extent of all their injuries.